Nature's 'alarming' decline threatens food, water, energy: U.N.

 Among other economic estimates, the Africa report said the absorption of greenhouse gases by a hectare (2.5 acres) of forest in Central Africa was worth $14,000 a year.

+Unless governments take strong action to limit greenhouse gas emissions, “climate change may be the biggest threat to biodiversity” by mid-century, Watson said.

+He said U.S. delegates had not challenged findings about man-made climate change, although U.S. President Donald Trump doubts mainstream scientific opinion and plans to pull out of the 2015 Paris climate agreement.

-Around the world, ever more animals and plants were under threat, ranging from elephants in Africa to rare mosses in Europe.
-More than half of African bird and mammal species could be lost to climate change by 2100, it said.
+Around the world, ever more animals and plants were under threat from human activities, ranging from elephants in Africa to rare mosses and snails in Europe, the study said.

 “By 2100, climate change could ... result in the loss of more than half of African bird and mammal species,” said Emma Archer of South Africa, the co-chair of the African assessment.

-Rising human populations in many developing nations would require new policies both to protect nature and to meet U.N. goals to eradicate poverty and hunger by 2030.
+Rising human populations in many developing nations would require new policies, both to protect nature and to meet U.N. goals of eradicating poverty and hunger by 2030.

-In Europe and Central Asia, wetlands have declined by half since 1970.
-The average ecological footprint - or land needed per person for a sustainable environment - was 5.1 hectares against an available 2.2.
+In Europe and Central Asia, wetlands have declined by half since 1970, threatening many species.

 Amid the gloom, there were some bright spots.